 Chamomile Tea Side Effects

 While there are potential benefits to drinking this beverage, you should also be aware of any possible side effects.
-Potential side effects associated with this herb include nausea, vomiting, and interference with blood thinners.
-Additionally, if you have a pollen allergy, you should avoid this product because it may cause an allergic reaction.
+Though uncommon, potential side effects associated with chamomile include nausea, dizziness, and allergic reactions6.

 Frequently Asked Questions

 In a 2011 study7, researchers tried to determine whether this herb helped participants with insomnia.
 They found that the extract helped slightly with daytime functioning but had mixed results on sleep quality, adding “further studies in select insomnia patients would be needed to investigate these conclusions.”

 Some more recent research from 2017 examined sleep quality in elderly patients who took chamomile capsules8.
 They found significant improvements in sleep quality for those who took the capsules.8

 Is chamomile tea safe to drink it every night?

 Chamomile tea is generally considered a safe product, as long as you don’t experience any adverse side effects.
 However, it’s a good rule of thumb to check with your healthcare provider before adding any sleep aids to your routine, particularly if you are pregnant, breastfeeding, taking other medications, or have other health conditions.

 How long should chamomile tea steep?

 You should steep your drink for at least three minutes before removing the bag.
 This allows enough time for the flavors and compounds to be extracted.
 For loose leaf tea, place 1 teaspoon into an infuser, then put the infuser into your mug.
 After that, pour in boiling water.
 Steep for three minutes and then remove the infuser.